RyanMorash/frc5881web/content/en/about.md

 ## The Dragons

-[FRC 5881](https://www.thebluealliance.com/team/5881) The Dragons are [Tech Valley High School’s](https://techvalleyhigh.org) FIRST robotics team.
-We compete in the FIRST New York Tech Valley Regional Robotics Competition.
-Our team builds more than robots.
-We build well-rounded, independent thinkers who work together.
+[FRC 5881](https://www.thebluealliance.com/team/5881) The Dragons are [Tech Valley High School’s](https://techvalleyhigh.org) FIRST Robotics Competition team.
+Each year we compete in the New York Tech Valley Regional.
+Our team builds more than robots, we build well-rounded, independent thinkers who work together.
 Our team is represented by around 15 students from around the capital region, so it takes incredible dedication and support to participate in this club after school and on weekends.
 TVHS is a small school with a student body of 150.
 Other schools may have nearly as many students on their robotics team as TVHS has students!

 ## FIRST Robotics Competition